karthik-pepperdex/Face-Detection-in-Python/README.md

 # Face-Detection-in-Python
- Face Detection in Humans using Python
+Face Detection in Humans using Python using Library OpenCV.